 Water features: Please refrain from entering into any of the water features and please do not toss coins into the ponds.

-Wi-Fi: eThekwini Municipality has a free Wi-Fi hotspot situated near the Visitors Centre.
+Wi-Fi: eThekwini Municipality has a free Wi-Fi hotspot situated near the Visitors Complex.
 To connect, please look for eThekwini_WiFi under connection settings.

 Security Control Room (a/h emergency): 031 700 9190